Metaswitch/frunk-enum/README.md

 ## Contributing

-Thank you for your interest in Vigil, all contributions are welcome whether they be reports of issues, feature requests or code contributions.
+Thank you for your interest in frunk-enum, all contributions are welcome whether they be reports of issues, feature requests or code contributions.

 ### Issue Contribution

-When opening issues please provide a description of the issue, the version of plus example code which exhibits the issue.
+When opening issues please provide a description of the issue, the version of frunk and frunk-enum plus example code which exhibits the issue.

 ### Code Contribution

-If you wish to contribute code to Vigil, you are welcome to do so using a github pull request, however you will need to sign each commit, to indicate that you are abiding to the terms of the [DCO](DCO).
+If you wish to contribute code to frunk-enum, you are welcome to do so using a github pull request, however you will need to sign each commit, to indicate that you are abiding to the terms of the [DCO](DCO).